Natural Graph Wavelet Packet Dictionaries: Natural Graph Wavelet Packets using Varimax Rotations

 \subsection{Localization on \texorpdfstring{$G$}{G} via Varimax Rotation}

-For realizing Step~2 of the above basic algorithm, we propose to use the \emph{varimax rotation} on $V^{\star(j)}_k \in \Rf^{N \times N^j_k}$ for each $j$ and $k$.
-A varimax rotation is an orthogonal rotation, originally proposed by Kaiser~\cite{kaiser1958varimax} and often used in \emph{factor analysis} (see, e.g., \cite[Chap.~11]{MULAIK}), to maximize the variances of energy distribution (or a scaled version of the \emph{kurtosis}) of the input column vectors, which can also be interpreted as the \emph{approximate entropy minimization of the distribution of the eigenvector components}~\cite[Sec.~3.2]{SAITO-GENSPIKE-FINAL}.
+For realizing Step~2 of the above basic algorithm, we propose to use the \emph{varimax rotation} on the eigenvectors in $V^{\star(j)}_k$ for each $j$ and $k$.
+Let $\Phi^{(j)}_k \in \R^{N \times N^j_k}$ be a matrix whose columns are the eigenvectors belonging to $V^{\star(j)}_k$.
+A varimax rotation is an orthogonal rotation, originally proposed by Kaiser~\cite{kaiser1958varimax} and often used in \emph{factor analysis} (see, e.g., \cite[Chap.~11]{MULAIK}), to maximize the variances of energy distribution (or a scaled version of the \emph{kurtosis}) of the input column vectors, which can also be interpreted as the \emph{approximate entropy minimization of the distribution of the eigenvector components}~\cite[Sect.~3.2]{SAITO-GENSPIKE-FINAL}.
 For the implementation of the varimax rotation algorithm, see Appendix~\ref{app:varimax}, which is based on the Basic Singular Value (BSV) Varimax Algorithm of \cite{JENNRICH}.
-Thanks to the orthonormality of columns of $V^{\star(j)}_k$, this is equivalent to finding an orthogonal rotation that maximizes the overall \emph{4th order moments}, i.e.,
+Thanks to the orthonormality of columns of $\Phi^{(j)}_k$, this is equivalent to finding an orthogonal rotation that maximizes the overall \emph{4th order moments}, i.e.,